-Johnson holds a Ph.D. and M.A. in history from the University of Maryland, College Park, and a B.A. in African & African American Studies from Washington University in St. Louis where she was also a Mellon-Mays Undergraduate Fellow.
-Between 2009 and 2011, she was a Consortium for Faculty Diversity Fellow in the Africana Studies Program at Bowdoin College.
+Johnson holds a Ph.D. and M.A. in History from the University of Maryland, College Park and a B.A. in African & African American Studies from Washington University in St. Louis where she was also a Mellon-Mays Undergraduate Fellow.

 Kidada Williams is Associate Professor of History at Wayne State University.
 Williams researches African American history after slavery with a focus on issues of racial violence and social trauma.
 Her first book, They Left Great Marks on Me (published by the New York University Press in 2012), explores the vernacular history of southern African Americans’ experiences of racial violence from emancipation to World War I and its link to the origins of the Civil Rights Movement.
 Williams’s next project will investigate the ways in which experiencing Reconstruction-era violence destabilized African American families in their transitions from slavery to freedom.
 She has branched out into the realm of public scholarship by giving public lectures, blogging, and participating in social media/networking, where she shares and discusses information on history, race, culture, politics, and higher education.